Bob D'Eith: Music career

 After a split from Rymes with Orange, D'Eith decided to re-focus his music creation.
 After years of urging from his father, he teamed up with his brother Paul's best friend from school Paul Schmidt.
 Schmidt is a classically trained guitar player.
 The idea was to create music which was not meant for commercial radio.
 It was originally an attempt to write music which would be suitable for film and television and showcase D'Eith and Schmidt's composing ability.
 The project took on a life of its own and the group Mythos was born.
 The first release was an EP called Introspection (1995).
 The music can be described as ambient, instrumental music featuring beats, piano, guitar, vocalese, and various other organic and synthetic elements.
 It is a mixture of world, electronic, dance, classical, and jazz.
 Generally Mythos does not use lyrics.
 The remix of the piece "November" became commercially successful on radio.
 This led to an increase CD sales and eventually awards with a Western Canadian Music Awards (WCMA) (best dance) and a Juno Award nomination (best instrumental).

-Canadian success and a trip to MIDEM in France led to a deal with Bay Area indie label XDOT25 which released the EP in the USA.
-Mehdi Amadi from XDOT 25 was working on a deal with Higher Octave, a Malibu California New Age label that agreed to pick up Mythos.
+After Canadian success, Mythos submitted the Introspection EP to X DOT 25 Music, a boutique Record Label in San Francisco Bay Area.
+This submission resulted in a several-albums contract deal with X DOT 25 Music, in 1996.
+The new album (also called Introspection) was released by X DOT 25 Music which went up to #2 on New Age Voice Magazine's New Age Chart, in March 1997.
+Mythos delivered the second album "Iridescence" to X DOT 25 Music.
+Max Ahmadi (Executive Producer & A/R) decided to work on a deal with Higher Octave, a Malibu California New Age Label.
 Higher Octave then released a combination of Introspection and a follow-up unreleased EP Iridescence (1996) with the world release of Mythos (1998) through Virgin/EMI.
+Max Ahmadi decided on using Mr. Gil Bruvel's painting for the cover and inside pages of the CD.

 Mythos became a big seller for Higher Octave who went on to release the follow-up albums Reality of a Dreamer (2000) and Eternity (2002).
-Sales would surpass 100,000 and Mythos stayed on the Billboard New Age charts for many months.
-The album's artwork was licensed from Gil Bruvel.
+Sales would surpass 100,000 and Mythos stayed on Billboard New Age charts for many months.
 Mythos subsequently released the album Purity (2006) with Pacific Music/Warner in Canada and Allegro/Alula records in the USA.
-Since that time, the pair Paul have continued to write, but with Schmidt living in Korea, recording has been a challenge.
+Since that time, the pair have continued to write, but with Paul Schmidt living in Korea, recording has been a challenge.